 You want the apples to be nice and soft, but also not mushy.
 They should feel a little tender when you check them with a knife.
 After 15 minutes cooking on low, we found that they were perfect.
 It does depend on what heat you are cooking them though, so check them as they may need a little longer.
 If you prefer your apples with a bit of crunch, then you can always cook them for a little less.

-Yes, stewed apples are vegan because we haven't cooked ours in any butter.
+Yes, this stewed apple recipe is vegan because we haven't cooked ours in any butter.

 Yes, these are gluten free.
 Just be careful of any cross contamination and what you serve them with.